matthewvarga/matthewvarga.net/README.md

 `go get github.com/gorilla/mux`

+`go get github.com/gorilla/handlers`

 `go get golang.org/x/crypto/acme/autocert` (temporarily requried for ssl)

 Now that all dependencies are installed, you can begin development.

 If you are working solely on **frontend** static changes, you need not to run the server, and can simply run `npm start` from the *statc* directory.
 This will open a development server on http://localhost:80 in which you can view the changes.

 However, if you are working on the **backend**, or if you require interaction between the frontend and backend, you must have the server running.
 To do so, first build the frontend files by running `npm run build` from the *static* directory.
-Next run `go run . -buildfiles "../static/dist" - sharedFiles "./files" -port 80` from the *server* directory.
+Next run `go run . -buildFiles "../static/dist" -sharedFiles "./files" -port 80` from the *server* directory.
 This will open a development server on http://localhost:80.

 A breakdown of the configuration flags: